max-cmoa/browsersync-reload-browser-test/README.md

       on command line

       Sass needs to use @use instead of @import.
 Please note that the package **gulp-sass** does not work with the new syntax @use.
 Until then, use the Sass on command line or Sass watch.

+      To see what version of sass you have

+      $ sass --version